 ADMINISTRATION AND TERMINATION OF THE PLAN.
 The Plan is administered by a committee appointed by the Board of Directors ("Plan Committee").
 Each member of the Plan Committee must be either a director, officer or employee of the Company, and each is appointed for an indeterminate term and may be removed at the discretion of the Board of Directors.
-The present members of the Committee (each of whose business address is c/o Quaker Chemical Corporation, Elm and Lee Streets, Conshohocken, Pennsylvania 19428) are Robert E. Berry (Chairman), Director -- Corporate Taxes, Richard J. Fagan, Corporate Controller and Acting Treasurer, Clifford E. Montgomery, Vice President --- Human Resources, Kevin M. Jarrett, Manager -- Employee Benefits, D. Jeffry Benoliel, Director -- Corporate Legal Affairs, and Irene M. Kisleiko, Assistant Corporate Secretary.
-To obtain additional information about the Plan and the Plan Committee please contact Irene M. Kisleiko, Assistant Corporate Secretary, at the Company's executive office.
+The present members of the Plan Committee (each of whose business address is c/o Quaker Chemical Corporation, Elm and Lee Streets, Conshohocken, Pennsylvania 19428) are Irene M. Kisleiko (Chair-person), Assistant Corporate Secretary; D. Jeffry Benoliel, Corporate Secretary and Director --Corporate Legal Affairs; and Richard J. Fagan, Controller and Treasurer.
+To obtain additional information about the Plan and the Plan Committee, please contact Irene M. Kisleiko, Assistant Corporate Secretary, at the Company's executive office.